Why You Should Get Your Flu Vaccine Now: 2021-2022 Updates

-Flublok Quadrivalent is used in adults 18 years and older and contains 3 times the active ingredients of other quadrivalents.
+Flublok Quadrivalent, from Sanofi, is used in adults 18 years and older and contains 3 times the active ingredients of other quadrivalents.
 It is not egg-based.

 Yes: You Need A Flu Vaccine Every Year

 Unfortunately we cannot predict the severity of the flu season, and flu vaccine effectiveness does not last from year to year.
-In fact, each year experts research which flu strains are most likely to be circulating, so the strains that make up the annual flu vaccine may change, as they have this year.
+In fact, each year, public health experts research which flu strains are most likely to be circulating.
+The strains that make up the annual flu vaccine each year may change, as they did this year.

-In addition, studies have shown that the body's ability to fight off the flu after a vaccine wanes over time, so that's another reason why you need a vaccine each year -- preferably in September or October.
+In addition, studies have shown that the body's ability to fight off the flu after a vaccine wanes over time, so that's another reason why you need a vaccine each year -- preferably by the end of October.
 But remember: it takes 14 days for immunity to build up in your body to fight the flu virus, so don't expect immediate protection.